 - Identify a consistent workspace and make it your own—even if you can only stake out a spot on the couch.

-- If you can, create online study groups/buddy systems.
+- If you can, create online or distanced study groups/buddy systems.
 Keep each other accountable by checking in before/after study sessions.
 Or hop on a video chat, hit mute, and just keep each other company.
 Bonus: study groups help combat social isolation.

 - Communicate your study schedule with them.